HITL: Human-in-the-Loop Implementation Guide 2026

 • HR and hiring decisions — AI screens resumes; humans make final selections to prevent algorithmic bias.

-The EU AI Act (Article 14) mandates human oversight for high-risk AI systems.
+Mandates human oversight for high-risk AI systems.
 HITL is typically required for:

 • AI systems affecting fundamental rights